A. System Identification (Week 1)

 The mode shapes of a uniform cantilever beam are shown in Fig. 7.

-In order to determine the modal frequencies and mode shapes, the corresponding frequencies can be excited by providing a sinusoidal input to the link via external means.
-When the frequency of the input coincides with either the fundamental frequency or higher frequency modes, the corresponding modes will be excited due to resonance and their mode shapes can be observed physically.
+In order to determine the modal frequencies and mode shapes, the link is rotated using a sinusoidal input to the link via external means.
+When the frequency of the input coincides with either the fundamental frequency or higher frequency modes, the corresponding modes will be excited due to resonance and their mode shapes can be visually observed.
 Hence, the following experiment involves a frequency sweep across a range provided as input to the flexible link via the servo motor to identify the frequencies and observe the corresponding mode shapes.

 Mount the flexible link onto the rotary servo base.